-“I have seen several companies adopt a zero-tolerance approach to failure – the person who failed gets fired, the failure gets swept under the carpet and everyone gets the message that this must not happen again.
-But this creates a fear culture – people follow the rules, whether they make sense or not, and no-one dares try anything new.
-Not a recipe for success in today’s fast-moving business world.”
+“I have seen several companies adopt a zero-tolerance approach to failure,” says Professor Birkinshaw.
+“The person who failed gets fired, the failure gets swept under the carpet and everyone gets the message that this must not happen again.
+This creates a fear culture – people follow the rules, whether they make sense or not, and no-one dares try anything new.
+Not a recipe for success in this world where the context is changing daily.”

 “When you actually take a business person with responsibilities and a budget and sit them down and say, why don’t you do this as an experiment?
 They’ll say, ‘No, that won’t work: let’s pilot it or do some more research’,” says Professor Birkinshaw.
 “Experimentation is beautiful in concept but it’s very difficult for people to have the guts to follow through.
 An experiment says, let’s run two different pilots.
 You have to admit that you don’t know the right way forward – and nobody likes to admit that.”

-Rajesh Chandy, LBS Professor of Marketing, Tony and Maureen Wheeler Chair in Entrepreneurship, has studied how innovative companies incorporate failure in their corporate culture.
+Rajesh Chandy, Professor of Marketing and Academic Director, Wheeler Institute for Business and Development at London Business School, has studied how innovative companies incorporate failure in their corporate culture.
 He says: “Innovative companies often have asymmetric incentives for enterprise.
 Enterprising employees in these companies understand that the rewards for success will be much higher than any punishment for failure.”